-Wells provides the education of an extraordinary life on one of the most beautiful campuses in the nation.
-Students join a distinctive educational tradition with an im-pressive record of success: Wells graduates are found in leadership positions in every career field imaginable and consistently gain entrance to top graduate and professional schools.
+Wells provides an integrated, career-focused education on one of the most beautiful campuses in the nation.
+Students join a distinctive educational tradition with an impressive record of success: Wells graduates are found in leadership positions in every career field imaginable and consistently gain entrance to top graduate and professional schools.

-The faculty members at Wells are not only outstanding educators but also recognized and active scholars in their fields.
-More than 90% of faculty hold terminal degrees from a myriad of institutions, including Harvard, Yale, University of California at Berkeley, Brown, Cornell, Rutgers, and Stanford, among others.
-As a direct result of small class sizes and the quality of faculty, students at Wells have the extraordinary opportunity to work side by side with professors on original research projects.
+The faculty members at Wells are not only outstanding educators but also notable, active scholars in their fields.
+Professors hold advanced degrees from institutions including Harvard, the Art Institute of Chicago, University of California at Berkeley, Brown, Cornell, Rutgers, and Columbia.
+As part of our campus culture, students have the opportunity to engage in meaningful discussions with professors and often work side by side with them on original research projects and publications.

-Wells takes a cutting-edge approach to higher education by incorporating hands-on experience as part of every student’s core curriculum, regardless of major.
-Course materials are tied directly to career development through internships, off-campus study, research, and community service.
+Wells takes a cutting-edge approach to higher education by incorporating hands-on opportunities as part of every student’s experience.
+Course materials are tied to career development through internships, off-campus study, research, and community service.

-By graduation, 97% of seniors complete an internship.
-Recently students have interned with Bank of New York (New York City), British Parliament (London), CNBC (Washington, D.C.), City Hall of the 13th District (Paris), Fidelity Investments (Boston), Hollings Marine Laboratory (South Carolina), Parker School (Hawaii), Smithsonian Institute (D.C.), Upstate Medical Center (Syracuse, New York), Wells Fargo Bank (San Francisco), the West African Research Center (Senegal), and many others.
+By graduation 100% of seniors complete an internship.
+Recently students have interned with Bank of New York (New York City), British Parliament (London), CNBC (Washington, DC), Fidelity Investments (Boston), Hollings Marine Laboratory (South Carolina), the Smithsonian Institute (DC), Upstate Medical Center (Syracuse, New York), the West African Research Center (Senegal), and many others.

-Wells also offers off-campus study affiliations locally with Cornell University and Ithaca College.
+Wells also offers cross-registration locally with Cornell University and Ithaca College.

-Approximately 40% of Wells students take advantage of study abroad programs.
-The study abroad experience enriches both academic and personal growth.
-Wells encourages students to push the boundaries of what they know about themselves and the worldthey inhabit.
-Students may study abroad in one of the institution’s flagship programs in Florence, Italy, or Dakar, Senegal.
-Wells also offers affiliated programs in 19 different countries.
-Study abroad options are flexible as well as academically and financially accessible due to one semester of zero additional tuition charge.
+Approximately 40% of Wells students take advantage of study abroad programs, enriching both academic and personal growth.
+Wells encourages students to push the boundaries of what they know about themselves and the world they inhabit.
+Students may study abroad in the institution’s flagship program Wells in Florence or through affiliated programs in 18 countries around the world.
+Study abroad options are flexible as well as financially accessible due to one semester of zero additional tuition charge.

-Recently a Wells economics major held a prestigious Corporate Affiliates internship at the Bank of New York and spent a semester studying at the London School of Economics and Political Science.
-While studying abroad, this student presented original research at a national conference on economics and development.
-This story is not unique, as these oppor-tunities are easily accessible for all Wells students.
+Recently a Wells Economics major held a prestigious Corporate Affiliates internship at the Bank of New York and spent a semester studying at the London School of Economics and Political Science.
+Another student presented original research at the International Conference on Environmental, Cultural, Economic, and Social Sustainability in Rio de Janeiro.
+These stories are not unique, as opportunities are accessible for all Wells students.

-Students who already have a professional career in mind may actively pursue that goal while attending Wells College.
-They may choose to enter career-oriented pre-professional programs, which prepare them for top graduate programs or provide them with professional certification.
+Students who already have a professional career in mind actively pursue that goal through intensive pre-professional programs that prepare them for graduate school or provide them with professional certification.

-A member of the Northeast Association of Pre-law Advisors, the pre-law advisory program at Wells prepares students who wish to enter law school after graduation.
-Pre-law advisors assist students in planning their undergraduate curriculum, preparing for the LSAT, and completing law school applications.
+Wells is a member of the Northeast Association of Pre-law Advisors, and our Pre-law advisory program is for students who wish to enter law school after graduation.
+Faculty advisors assist students in planning their undergraduate curriculum, preparing for the LSAT, and completing law school applications.

-The pre-health professions advisory group (including medicine, dentistry, veterinary, allied health services, and physical therapy) provides students with guidelines to the requirements for their particular field of study and preparation for patient interactions through interpersonal skill refinement.
+The Health Professions advisory group (including Medicine, Dentistry, Veterinary, Allied Health Services, and Physical Therapy) provides students with guidelines to the requirements for their particular field of study and preparation for patient interactions through interpersonal skill refinement.

 Quality and value